antmicro/kenning/docs/source/cmd-usage.rst

 Command-line arguments for classes
 ----------------------------------

-Each class (:ref:`dataset-api`, :ref:`modelwrapper-api`, :ref:`modelcompiler-api` and other) provided to the runnable scripts in scenarios can provide command-line arguments that configure the work of the object of the class.
+Each class (:ref:`dataset-api`, :ref:`modelwrapper-api`, :ref:`optimizer-api` and other) provided to the runnable scripts in scenarios can provide command-line arguments that configure the work of the object of the class.

 Each class in the ``kenning.core`` implements ``form_argparse`` and ``from_argparse`` methods.
 The former creates an ``argparse`` group for a given class with its parameters.